Towards Light-weight and Real-time Line Segment Detection: Related Works

 \textbf{Real-time Object Detectors. } Real-time object detection has been an important task for deep learning-based object detection.
-Object detectors proposed in the early days, such as RCNN-series~\cite{girshick2014rcnn,girshick2015fast,ren2015faster} consist of two-stage architecture: generating proposals in the first stage, then classifying the proposals in the second stage.
-These two-stage detectors typically suffer from slow inference speed and hard optimization difficulty.
-To handle this problem, one-stage detectors, such as YOLO-series~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3} and SSD~\cite{liu2016ssd} are proposed to achieve GPU real-time inference by reducing backbone size and simplifying the two-stage process into a one-stage process.
+Object detectors proposed in earlier days, such as RCNN-series~\cite{girshick2014rcnn,girshick2015fast,ren2015faster}, consist of two-stage architecture: generating proposals in the first stage, then classifying the proposals in the second stage.
+These two-stage detectors typically suffer from slow inference speed and difficulty in optimization.
+To handle this problem, one-stage detectors, such as YOLO-series~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3} and SSD~\cite{liu2016ssd}, are proposed to achieve GPU real-time inference by reducing backbone size and simplifying the two-stage process into one.
 This one-stage architecture has been further studied and improved to run in real-time on mobile devices~\cite{howard2017mobilenets,sandler2018mobilenetv2,wang2018pelee,li2018tiny}.
 Motivated by the transition from two-stage to one-stage architecture in object detection, we argue that the complicated multi-module processing in previous LSD can be disregarded.
-We simplify the line prediction process with a single module for faster inference speed and enhance the performance by the efficient training strategies; SoL augmentation and geometric learning scheme.
+We simplify the line prediction process with a single module for faster inference speed and enhance the performance by the efficient training strategies; SoL augmentation, matching and geometric loss.